Qianli-Ma/AppleIntelligenceEligible/README.md

 ## <div align="center"><b><a href="README.md">English</a> | <a href="README_CN.md">简体中文</a></b></div>

-# Ways to enjoy Xcode LLM on ChinaSKU Mac
+# Ways to enjoy Apple Intelligence on ChinaSKU Mac

-Ways to enjoy Xcode LLM on ChinaSKU Mac without disabling SIP.
+Ways to enjoy Apple Intelligence on ChinaSKU Mac without disabling SIP.

+This is a fork of [Kyle-Ye/XcodeLLMEligible](https://github.com/Kyle-Ye/XcodeLLMEligible) with Apple Intelligence enabled.

 For older methods which requires SIP disabled, please see "Related links" section.